section-engineering-education/engineering-education/articles/django-rest-api-mongodb-notes-app/index.md

 ### Prerequisites
 To follow this article along it is important to have the following:
 - Python 3 installed on your machine.
 Go to the [official website to download Python 3](https://www.python.org/download/releases/3.0/).
-- Experience with Python and Django
+- Experience with Python and Django.

-### Setting up the MongoDB Server
+### Setting up the MongoDB server
 You may download and install the MongoDB database server from the [official MongoDB website](https://www.mongodb.com/try/download/community).

 You can check this guide if you use a Windows machine, [Installing MongoDB on Windows](https://docs.mongodb.com/v4.4/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition).

 For Linux users, follow this tutorial, [How to Install MongoDB on Ubuntu 20.04](https://linuxize.com/post/how-to-install-mongodb-on-ubuntu-20-04/).

 Mac users can follow the tutorial, [Installing MongoDB on Mac](https://docs.mongodb.com/v4.4/tutorial/install-mongodb-on-os-x/#install-mongodb-community-edition)

 You can check the version of MongoDB installed on your machine with the following command: